 If you have information about college recruitment activity that may be defrauding the government, there are some important requirements you should know.

 First, the evidence you have must be non-public.
 If you learned about misconduct through a news report or a government investigation, it will not support a qui tam lawsuit under the FCA.

 Second, the FCA is a first to file statute.
 This means that if someone else files a lawsuit using the same evidence you have, you will not be able to file another one.
 The FCA rewards whistleblowers who bring their claims first.

 Finally, there are complicated requirements for actually filing FCA lawsuits.
 For example, the lawsuit has to be filed under seal in United States District Court, and supported by a written statement that details the evidence you have.
 There are procedural rules for serving the complaint as well.
 If you fail to file and serve your lawsuit as prescribed by the FCA, your lawsuit could be dismissed and you won’t be able to recover.
 For these reasons and more, having an experienced attorney is essential.

 Contact Our College Recruitment Fraud Attorney Today

 There are important time limitations to filing qui tam lawsuits under the False Claims Act.
-If you have inside information about college recruitment fraud and wish to receive a whistleblower reward, you need to contact Jeffrey Newman Law.
+If you have inside information about college recruitment fraud and wish to receive a whistleblower reward, you need to contact Newman & Shapiro.
 We will review the evidence you have and, if you are eligible, work with you to file a qui tam lawsuit.
 Contact us today to schedule your confidential consultation.